top of page

 Question

-Can lenders take security over project land rights?
+Can lenders take security over the rights package?

-Can the asset operate for 25–30 years without renegotiation?
+Can the asset operate for 25–30 years without renegotiation or access challenge?

 8. EPC and Interface Risk

-Typical renewable EPC contracts cap liquidated damages at 2–8% of contract value, which may represent only a fraction of the economic exposure.
+Typical LD caps in renewable EPC contracts often sit in the 2–8% of contract value range.
+That may cover only a fraction of the actual economic damage from COD slippage.

 6 months